naoto-tokoyoda/naoto-tokoyoda.github.io/README.md

 ## This is my portfolio based on web design I created in school.
-I will update when I found new, and interesting things here!
+I will mainly post about what I learned and what I feel on https://dev.to/ntkyd